NicolaLampis/ms4-unetto-pizza/testing.md

 - The table rows have alternating color
 - The orders are all displayed

 ### Cart
 - Products are displayed correctly, with the right quantity, price and subtotal
 - When **quantity** is being changed the update button will update the new quantity correctly with a success message
 - The **delete** button delete the product from the order correctly with a success message
+- If you digit quantity zero the product will be removed
 - Delivery charge and order total are correct and are displayed correctly
 - Keep shopping button works and redirect to the menu
 - Checkout button opens che checkout page

 ### Checkout
 - The two column are displayed correctly and their responsive behaviour is correct